RogueOneEcho/superseded-how-to-setup-deluge-with-protonvpn-portforward/README.md

 ```

-### 2. Update the `vpn` environment variables
+### 2. Update the `tunnel` environment variables

-In `docker-compose.yml` find the `vpn` service and update the `environment` variables by copying the values from the WireGuard configuration file:
+In `docker-compose.yml` find the `tunnel` service and update the `environment` variables by copying the values from the WireGuard configuration file:

 - `PrivateKey` to `WIREGUARD_PRIVATE_KEY`
 - `Address` to `WIREGUARD_ADDRESSES`